AUS HEARTS

 About AUS HEARTS

-AUS HEARTS is an ambitious 5-year study bringing together key stakeholders across Western New South Wales to transform the way hypertension is managed in primary healthcare.
+AUS HEARTS is an ambitious 5-year study bringing together key rural health stakeholders to transform the way hypertension is managed in primary healthcare.

-The World Health Organization’s HEARTS approach has been successfully implemented in 40 countries world-wide, with consistent and significant improvements in blood pressure control across diverse communities and settings.
+The World Health Organisation’s HEARTS approach has been successfully implemented in 40 countries world-wide, with consistent and significant improvements in blood pressure control across diverse communities and settings.

-AUS HEARTS is adapting and implementing the WHO’s HEARTS approach to the unique context of rural, regional and remote Australia, focusing Western New South Wales, where the hypertension rates are 10% higher than the national average.
+AUS HEARTS is adapting and implementing the WHO’s HEARTS approach to the unique context of rural, regional and remote Australia, where people are more likely to have hypertension and less likely to be treated effectively than people in major cities.

 Aims of AUS HEARTS research project

-The overarching aim of the research project is to adapt, implement and evaluate the effectiveness of WHO HEARTS to improve the early detection and effective management of hypertension in regional, rural and remote New South Wales.
+The overarching aim of the research project is to adapt, implement and evaluate the effectiveness of WHO HEARTS to improve the early detection and effective management of hypertension in regional, rural and remote Australia.

 This research program will provide evidence on the effectiveness, scalability and sustainability of HEARTS in rural, regional and remote Australia, to improve blood pressure control and prevent future cardiovascular events and death.